8go/TrezorSymmetricFileEncryption/README.md

             master passphrase used for Trezor.
             It is recommended that you do not use this command line option but rather give the passphrase through a small window interaction.
+    -s, --safety
+            doublechecks the encryption process by decrypting the just encrypted file immediately and comparing it to original file;
+            only relevant for `-e` and `-o`; ignored in all other cases.
+            Primarily useful for testing.
+    -w, --wipe
+            shred the plaintext file after encryption;
+            only relevant for `-e` and `-o`; ignored in all other cases.
+            Use with caution.
+May be used together with `-s`.
     <files>
             one or multiple files to be encrypted or decrypted